CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope

 \subsection{Optical Design}

-The overall optical design of the instrument modules is similar \citep{vavagiakis/etal:2018}, and has evolved from collaboration with the Simons Observatory (SO) project \citep{dicker/2018,Ade19}.
+The seven entrance window, silicon optics design of the instrument modules is similar to ideas put forth for the proposed 25\,m CCAT telescope \citep{Stacey/etal:2014}.
+These ideas evolved through collaboration with the Simons Observatory (SO) project \citep{dicker/2018,Ade19} into the nearly interchangeable instrument module design for \pcam \citep{vavagiakis/etal:2018}.
 Each module has a roughly 40\,cm diameter entrance window made of ultra-high-molecular-weight polyethylene (UHMWPE) that has been anti-reflection (AR) coated with a layer of expanded Teflon.
 The focus of FYST is about 20\,cm inside of the window of each module.
 Within the module are lenses and the optical filters that are required to block unwanted radiation.
 Each of the lenses and filters are thermally attached to the temperature bus (80, 40, 4, or 0.1 K) appropriate for their function.
-The powered optics include a field lens near the FYST focus followed by a pair of plano convex lenses.
-The first of these lenses forms a pupil at about 20\,cm diameter, and the second reimages the beam onto the detector array at \emph{f}/2.0.
-The FPI optics require an additional powered lens, since the FPI requires both a smaller (14\,cm) diameter pupil, and one with more collimated illumination than the broadband cameras for optimal operation.
-Lenses are made from high purity silicon with metamaterial anti-reflection coatings \citep{Datta_2013}.
+The powered optics include a field lens near the FYST focus followed by a pair of plano -convex lenses.
+The first of these lenses forms a pupil image at about 20\,cm diameter, and the second reimages the beam onto the detector array at \emph{f}/2.0.
+The FPI optics incorporate an additional powered lens to provide the smaller (14\,cm) diameter pupil and more collimated illumination required by the FPI relative to the broadband cameras.
+Lenses are made from high-purity silicon with metamaterial anti-reflection coatings \citep{Datta_2013}.
 High resistivity silicon has a high index of refraction and, at low temperatures, has both very low optical loss to mm-wave radiation and high thermal conductivity.
 These properties combined enable the manufacture of the large diameter ($\sim$ 40 cm) optical components that are required for our instrument modules that can be kept uniformly cool, resulting in both high transmission and very low thermal emission.